-Independent Second Category Tax: income from the exercise of liberal professions or any other lucrative profession or occupation not included in the first category or not subject to Single Second Category Tax, income obtained by brokers who are individuals and whose income comes exclusively from their work or personal activities, without using capital, and income obtained by professional partnerships that provide exclusively professional services and consulting, will be taxed with Global Complementary Tax or Additional Tax (final taxes), depending on whether they are domiciled or resident in Chile or not.
+Independent Second Category Tax: income from the exercise of liberal professions or any other lucrative profession or occupation not included in the first category or not subject to the Single Second Category Tax, income obtained by brokers who are natural persons and whose income comes exclusively from their work or personal activities, without using capital, and income obtained by professional partnerships that provide exclusively professional services and consultancy, will be subject to Global Complementary Tax or Additional Tax (final taxes), depending on whether they are domiciled or resident in Chile or not.

 These persons are subject to a withholding or provisional payment of 10% of the gross income at the time of receiving it.
-This withholding is deducted as a credit of the personal taxes indicated above, being able to request the refund of the excess resulting from the annual liquidation practiced, in the cases that correspond according to the Law.
+This withholding is deducted as a credit against the aforementioned personal taxes, and they may request a refund of the excess resulting from the annual liquidation carried out, in the cases that correspond in accordance with the Law.

-In 2019, the mandatory contribution of workers who issue fee slips began, incorporating them to the social protection regimes and granting them the same coverage as those who work as employees.

-By law, as of January 1, 2024, the withholding tax on fee slips increases from 13.00% to 13.75%.
+In 2019, compulsory contributions began to be paid by workers who issue fee slips, incorporating them into the social protection schemes and granting them the same coverage as those who work as employees.
+By law, as of 1 January 2025, the withholding tax on fee slips increases from 13.75% to 14.5%.